A while back I was adding a Control Panel class sample

 By using the layout capabilities of the DirectUser library, Microsoft's own

 applets can achieve almost HTML-like flow layout of controls when resizing

 The GUI code presented here depends on the WTL library

 which doesn't have the same advanced layout algorithms, but still rewards

 you with nice resizing of controls with the

-As goes for the visual look in the pages, I assume that they will change over time as new versions of Windows are released.
+As for the visual look in the pages goes, I assume that they will change over time as new versions of Windows are released.
 Because there is no formal template you embed your dialogs in, a partial rewrite of your visuals may be needed for the next version of Windows.
 However the design document linked at the top of this page does call Property Sheet-type Control Panels items for legacy, so perhaps we can expect the general appearance to last for a while.

 To make your tasks searchable on the main page, you'll need to provide a